 How To Slice Cheese With A Cheese Slicer

-The instructions for how to slice cheese using a cheese slicer vary according to the type of slicer you’re using – cheese planes, rolling wire cheese cutters, and wire cheese slicers with boards all have their own particular sets of instructions for use.
-However, there are some key tips that apply to all cheese slicers:
+The instructions for how to slice cheese using the best cheese slicer vary according to the type of slicer you’re using – cheese planes, rolling wire cheese cutters, and wire cheese slicers with boards all have their own particular sets of instructions for use.
+However, there are some key tips that apply to all kinds of cheese slicers:

 - Keep it clean: Clean your cheese cutter both before and after you begin slicing.
 Before you begin, it is best to wipe the cutter with a damp cloth and allow it to dry fully before you begin the slicing process.
 After you’re done using it, wipe it clean with a soft cloth to remove any cheesy residues which might later turn into breeding grounds for bacteria.
 Then, follow the instructions that come with your cheese slicer for a full and thorough wash – some cutters are dishwasher-safe, while some need to be hand-washed.